Elections in your area

 There may also be parish, town or community council elections in some areas.

-You will have one vote, and can choose from three candidates.
+You will have one vote, and can choose from five candidates.

 -